Honorary Mention Collide International 2018

 New Art Commission 2018

-The work of Yu-Chen Wang asks fundamental questions about human identity at a key point in history, where eco-systems and techno-systems have become inextricably intertwined.
+Yu-Chen Wang's work asks fundamental questions about human identity at a key point in history, where ecosystems and techno-systems have become inextricably intertwined.
 At the same time, her Taiwanese origins, combined with a London-based career, have created a vision that is personal and autobiographical.
 Yu-Chen’s central practice is drawing, allowing her to explore and meditate on mechanical and biological forms, and the ways in which their bodily borderlines blur and mutate.
 From these extemporisations, she then finds collaborative routes that take her work into the realms of fictional text, provoking the subsequent production of sculptural installation, performance, music, and film, in various combinations.